You need to check what rules apply to taking your medicine:

 Plan well ahead

-If you need prescribed medication for your health condition, talk to your GP or practice nurse about your travel plans at least 2 months before your departure date.
+If you need prescribed medicine for your health condition, talk to your GP or practice nurse about your travel plans at least 2 months before your departure date.
 They can tell you if you need to make any special arrangements.

 Checking what's allowed